sourcehut-mirrors/chawan/doc/architecture.md

 ### Forkserver

-For forking buffer and loader processes, a forkserver process is launched at the very beginning of every 'cha' invocation.
-The fork server is responsible for forking the loader process, and also buffer processes.
+For forking the loader process, buffer processes and CGI processes, a fork server process is launched at the very beginning of every 'cha' invocation.

 We use a fork server for two reasons:

 1. It helps clean up child processes when the main process crashes.
-(We open pipes between the main process and the fork server, and kill all child processes from the fork server on EOF.)
+   (We open a UNIX domain socket between the main process and the fork server, and kill all child processes from the fork server on EOF.)
-2. It allows us to start new processes without cloning the pager's entire address space.
+2. It allows us to start new buffer processes without cloning the pager's entire address space.
 This reduces the impact of memory bugs somewhat, and also our memory usage.

-The fork server is not used for mailcap or CGI processes, because their address space is replaced by exec anyway.
-(Also, it would be slow.)
+For convenience reasons, the fork server is not used for mailcap processes.

 ### Loader